Linux adoption: Measuring desktop adoption

 Because Linux desktop distributions are not usually distributed by retail sale, there are no sales numbers that indicate the number of users.
 One downloaded file may be used to create many CDs and each CD may be used to install the operating system on multiple computers.
 On the other hand, the file might be used only for a test and the installation erased soon after.
 Due to these factors estimates of current Linux desktop often rely on webpage hits by computers identifying themselves as running Linux.
 The use of these statistics has been criticized as unreliable and as underestimating Linux use.

 Using webpage hits as a measure, until 2008, Linux accounted for only about 1% of desktop market share, while Microsoft Windows operating systems held more than 90%.
 This might have been because Linux was not seen at that time as a direct replacement for Windows.

 As of February 2017, W3Counter estimated "Linux" web browser market share to be 4.63%, while "Android" versions 6, 5 and 4 combined (which is based on the Linux kernel) were estimated to be 33.77%.

-In September 2014 Pornhub released usage statistics of their website and reported 1.7% Linux users.

 The Unity game engine gathers user statistics and showed in March 2016 0.4% Linux users.
-Similarly, the Steam client tracks usage and reported in May 2015 around 1% Linux users.
+Similarly, the Steam client tracks usage and reported in September 2025 up to 2.9% of users on the platform were running some type of Linux based distribution.
+This is up from around 1% in May 2015.